zardam/circuitpython/docs/programming_guide/01_digital_io.rst

   >>> led.switch_to_output()

+Or you can set the :py:attr:`digitalio.DigitalInOut.direction` property to be an
+output:

+  >>> led.direction = digitalio.Direction.OUTPUT

+Either calling switch_to_output or setting the direction property will work the same way to make the pin an output.

 Once a digital output is created and initialized you simply change the value of its :py:attr:`digitalio.DigitalInOut.value` property to turn the output on or off.
 For example to turn the LED on set value to true: